 - Snacks and fruit should be cut into small pieces before eating.

-- Sticky foods like chewing gum and toffee should be avoided.
+- Sticky foods such as chewing gum should be avoided.

-- Do not eat hard things like popcorn, candies, almonds, etc.
+- Do not eat hard things like popcorn, caramels, almonds, etc.

-- Avoid sugary foods as these can make plaque build up more easily around braces.
+- Avoid sugary foods as these can make it easier for plaque to accumulate around the brackets.

 - Avoid biting your nails and pens.